 - 1. Applications are not normally considered more than one term ahead of the date the place is required and only one application per school year is allowed.
 For full details of the process please refer to the relevant Local Authority's website. - 2.
-Parents wishing to transfer their children from one school to another where there is no change of address should, in the first instance, discuss the matter with the Headteacher of their current school before applying for another school or academy. (see also item 8 below) - 3.
-Parents who wish to make an in-year application for a place at a Norfolk academy should contact Norfolk County Council who will consult with the Academy and offer the place if one is available.
-For any Suffolk academy the Local Governing Body should be contacted Suffolk County Council do not administer in-year admissions. - 4.
+Parents wishing to transfer their children from one school to another where there is no change of address should, in the first instance, discuss the matter with the Headteacher/Principal of their current school before applying for another school or academy. (see also item 8 below) - 3.
+Parents who wish to make an in-year application for a place at a Norfolk academy should contact Norfolk County Council who will consult with the Academy and offer the place if one is available. - 4.
 When a place becomes available in a year group that has been full at this academy, any applicant refused a place for that school year in the last 15 school days and any applicant for whom an appeal has been lodged and is still to be heard, will be considered alongside any new applications.
 The place will be offered to the pupil ranked highest in accordance with the oversubscription criteria.
-The

-Academy is responsible for recording recent applications within the 15 school day period and managing this part of the process.

-- 5. All applications will be processed by Norfolk County Council or by DNEAT's Suffolk academies within 15 school days and the decision communicated by writing. - 6.
-If the number of applications exceeds the number of places available, the Local Governing Body will use the published oversubscription criteria (see section 6) to determine the offer of places.
+The Academy is responsible for recording recent applications within the 15 school day period and managing this part of the process. - 5.
+All applications will be processed by Norfolk County Council within 15 school days and the decision communicated by writing. - 6.
+If the number of applications exceeds the number of places available the Local Governing Body will use the published oversubscription criteria (see section 6) to determine the offer of places.
 Any unsuccessful applicant has the right to appeal the decision to an independent panel and details of how to do this will be included in the decision letter. - 7.
 When an offer of a place is made and the child already has a place in a local mainstream school, Norfolk County Council will offer the place from the start of the following term.
 The child will remain on roll at the previous school until they take up the place at this academy.